 It is recommended that the site have an automatic and systematic procedure for updating/synchronising its DNS records, including both forward and reverse mapping [RFC2874].
-A manual on-demand updating model is considered as a harmful source of problems in a renumbering event.
+A manual on-demand updating model does not scale, and increases the chance of errors.

-Although the A6 DNS record model [RFC2874] was designed for easier renumbering, it has a lot of unsolved technical issues [RFC3364, I-D.jiang-dnsext-a6-to-historic].
-Therefore, it has been moved to experimental status [RFC3363].
-It is not recommended.
+Although the A6 DNS record model [RFC2874] was designed for easier renumbering, it has a lot of unsolved technical issues [RFC3364].
+Therefore, it has been moved to experimental status [RFC3363], and will move to historic status by [I-D.jiang-dnsext-a6-to-historic] (It is currently in RFC Editor Queue already).
+So A6 is not recommended.